 CALCIUM and VITAMIN D

-Vitamin D helps us to absorb calcium and seeing how many of us are vitamin D deficient, there is a chance that you’re also likely not getting enough calcium either.
-These two vitamins work in tandem to keep our bones healthy and strong.
-Athletes that are deficient in these vitamins run the risk of stress fractures, as well as pain and muscle weakness.
+Vitamin D can help us absorb calcium, and we can observe how many of us are vitamin D deficient patients, or may suffer from calcium deficiency.
+These two vitamins work in tandem to keep our bones healthy.
+Athletes who are deficient in these two vitamins are at risk for stress-induced bone damage, pain and muscle weakness.

 Vitamin C is an antioxidant that fights free radicals and supports our immune system.
 Vitamin C is important for athletes as when the body is stressed from exercise, vitamin C helps to maintain immune function so you don’t get run down or sick following strenuous exercise.